Ecuador: Hummingbird Extravaganza - Gems of the Andes

 Day 5: Amagusa & Cock-of-the-rock

 This will be a busy day, though with plenty of avian incident.
-The morning will be spent in the Mashpi area, where the feeders attract stellar hummingbirds, like Velvet-purple Coronet, Empress Briliant, Brown Inca, Violet-tailed Sylph and Purple-throated Woodstar.
+The morning will be spent in the Mashpi area, where the feeders attract stellar hummingbirds, like Velvet-purple Coronet, Empress Brilliant, Brown Inca, Violet-tailed Sylph and Purple-throated Woodstar.
 However, we may have already seen all of these species at other feeders.
 Therefore, our main focus, hummingbird-wise, will be to walk the forested road looking for two much scarcer species, Green-fronted Lancebill, which nests beside small waterfalls in the area and the uncommon White-throated Daggerbill, which forages amongst the tiny roadside blooms in the area.
 If we are lucky too, we may also find some bright red Heliconia flowers in good condition, as these can attract the White-tipped Sicklebill.
-While seeking these hummingbirds there are some other amazing species to see in the area, such as Rose-faced Parrot, Orange-breasted Fruiteater, Glistening-green and Moss-backed Tanager and sometimes too even the scarce Black Solitaire.
+While seeking these hummingbirds there are some other amazing species to see in the area, such as Rose-faced Parrot, Orange-breasted Fruiteater, Glistening-green and Moss-backed Tanagers, and sometimes too even the scarce Black Solitaire.
 In the afternoon we will backtrack towards Tandayapa Bird Lodge, stopping on the way to the see the incredible afternoon displays of bright scarlet male Andean Cock-of-the-rocks in their cloudforest home.

-Day 6: The Pacific Lowlands & Oilbirds
+Day 6: The Pacific Lowlands (including Frutti Tour)

 Day 7: Paz del las Aves Reserve to Quito